This page details the characters from the DLC released so far. Head back through here for other character pages. Unmarked spoilers ahead.

 - Body Horror: His form as the Final Boss isn't pretty.
 He's grown into a huge hulk, his cape has fleshy bumps almost like it's part of his body, and worst of all, there's a huge gaping crater in his chest.

-- Book-Ends: A series long one; No matter your class, the first weapon you start Dark Souls I with is a Broken Straight Sword.
+- Book-Ends: A series long one; No matter your class, the first weapon you start Dark Souls with is a Broken Straight Sword.
 Should you chose to transpose Gael's soul into it, the last weapon you'll probably make is a broken Executioner's Greatsword, which resembles a giant Broken Straight Sword right down to how the blade is broken.
+Furthermore, the first enemy you fight in the Souls series (in both Dark Souls 1 and Demon's Souls) is a hollow with a chipped sword.
+So too is the last.note

 - Cannon Fodder: The description of the Slave Set outright describes the "slave knights" as fodder, sent to fight in only the bleakest of battles.
 Their bodies decayed and their minds broke, but they were still never relieved from duty.
 Gael turns out to be much stronger than that would imply, but it's still reflected when you summon him for Friede, as, while he's very good at tanking damage, it's unlikely that he'll survive the whole fight.
 Subverted when he consumes the power of the Dark Soul, which turns him into a godlike being.